-This delicious beef dish from northeastern Thailand has a wonderful balance of spicy, sweet, and sour flavours.
+This delicious Thai crying tiger steak dish from northeastern Thailand has a wonderful balance of spicy, sweet, and sour flavours.
 The tender strips of marinated steak are dipped into amazing crying tiger sauce.
 Enjoy it with a bowl of warm sticky rice.

 2 tablespoons soy sauce